psatomas/chess/README.md

-You can find this project at the followind URL:
+You can find this project at the following URL:

 ### [Chess Game] https://psatomas.github.io/chess/